 Nallely Mejia - "Mexican Immigrant Couples and Food Negotiations Through Life Events"

-Andrea Gonzalez -"Can We Use the Mexican Labor Force Survey to understand characteristics of Mexican migrants?"
+Andrea Gonzalez -"Can We Use the Mexican Labor Force Survey to understand the characteristics of Mexican migrants?"

 Alein Haro- "How Experiences and Perceptions of Immigration Policies Shape Mental Health Among Day Laborers in the East Bay"